About UK Westie ReHoming

 Westie ReHoming is a charity dedicated to the love and care of West Highland White Terriers that are in need of help or rehoming.
 Started by Jacqui and Robert Ferris-Woods Westie Rehoming has built a loyal following of supporters and volunteers, who believe passionately that before a Westie is deemed to be beyond rehabilitation, all possible avenues and remedies should be explored.

-Between them Jacqui and Robert have considerable experience of charitable animal husbandry and welfare with both dogs and horses, with five Westies of their own and an extended family of long term rehabilitations, they are totally dedicated to the care and rehoming of West Highland White Terriers.
+Between them Jacqui and Robert have considerable experience of charitable animal husbandry and welfare with both dogs and horses, with five Westies and a Scottie of their own and an extended family of long term rehabilitations, they are totally dedicated to the care and rehoming of West Highland White Terriers.

-Their qualified understanding of canine behaviour and management brings the necessary professionalism to their passion and is a very important asset when rescuing Westies.
-Having carried out extensive studies covering stress in dogs and how it affects their health, behaviour, and integration into new environments, they are well placed to make detailed and conscientious decisions about responsible future homes.
+Their qualified understanding of canine behaviour and management brings the necessary professionalism to their passion and is a very important asset.
+Having carried out extensive studies covering stress in dogs, how it affects their physical and physiological health and integration into new environments, they are well placed to make detailed and conscientious decisions about responsible future homes.

 Jacqui has owned westies for all her adult life having successfully shown and bred Westies before devoting her time to rescue as well as being active in a wide range of canine activities.
-She holds a diploma with Distinction in Pet Bereavement Counselling and has completed a professional course in Animal Communication attaining a high grade.
+She holds a diploma with Distinction in Pet Bereavement Counselling, has a professional qualification in Animal Communication, and an advanced certificate in Rescue.

-Sadly, Westies are received into 'rescue' for a variety of reasons, ranging from bereavement, the dog not liking a new baby or a marriage break-up to owners becoming unable to care for the dog or simply having a change in circumstances.
+Sadly, Westies are received into ‘rescue’ for a variety of reasons, ranging from bereavement, the dog not liking a new baby or a marriage break-up to owners becoming unable to care for the dog or simply having a change in circumstances.
 The need to work longer hours is perhaps the most common reason in the current economic uncertainty for giving up a dog.
-Unfortunately the list of reasons is extensive and that is why we feel so strongly about making the right decisions in our rehoming programme.
+Unfortunately the list of reasons is extensive.

-Anyone looking to adopt from Westie ReHoming will be subject to a home check to ascertain the suitability of the environment they wish to introduce a rescue dog into.
-The homecheck will be done by one of our friendly, trusted and experienced volunteers who, if adoption is agreed, will work with us to specifically match you with an appropriate Westie.
+Anyone looking to adopt from Westie ReHoming will be subject to a home check to ascertain their suitability for a particular dog.
+The homecheck will be done by one of our friendly, trusted and experienced volunteers.

 It is important to note that we do not have a holding centre of dogs for potential adopters to choose from!
 Our priority is to focus on the best interests of the westies in our care and this may not coincide with the wishes of those who would like to adopt a Westie.